Accelerating BP-based decoders for QLDPC Codes with Local Syndrome-Based Preprocessing: Motivation

 \subsection{Our Key Observation}

-As listed in Section~\ref{Related Work}, many studies have focused on replacing the OSD stage with alternative decoding methods.
-Based on theoretical algorithmic complexity, several works~\cite{wolanski2025ambiguityclusteringaccurateefficient, hillmann2024localizedstatisticsdecodingparallel, iolius2024almostlineartimedecodingalgorithm} claim that the OSD stage dominates the runtime of BP-OSD.
-However, our experiments show that the actual time distribution between BP and OSD depends critically on the configured maximum number of BP iterations and physical error rates.

-We evaluated BP‑OSD decoding on two BB codes~\cite{bbcode}, \([[72,8,6]]\) and \([[144,12,12]]\), across some combinations of physical error rates \(\{0.6\%,\,0.1\%,\,0.05\%\}\) and BP iteration limits \(\{100,\,5{,}000\}\) (the original BB code paper used \(100{,}000\) iterations).
-Here, \(0.6\%\) lies below the BB code threshold, whose pseudo-threshold is reported to be \(0.8\%\), while \(0.1\%\) and \(0.05\%\) are values expected to be achievable in near-term hardware.
-Figure~\ref{fig:bp_osd_breakdown} presents the resulting breakdown of decoding time between the BP and OSD stages for each configuration.

-At the highest physical error rate of \(0.6\%\), limiting BP to 100 iterations causes the OSD stage to consume the majority of decoding time (see bar 1 in Figure~\ref{fig:bp_osd_breakdown}).
-By contrast, at \(0.1\%\) and \(0.05\%\) BP remains the dominant time consumer even with the same 100 iteration count (see bars 2 and 3).
-When we raise the BP limit to 5,000 iterations, OSD is launched less frequently, and BP becomes the primary contributor to total runtime under all three error rates (see bars 4, 5, and 6).
-These results demonstrate how critically both the configured maximum BP iteration count and the physical error rate determine the runtime distribution between BP and OSD.
+We first evaluated BP-OSD decoding time breakdown on two BB codes, \([[72,8,6]]\) and \([[144,12,12]]\), across some combinations of physical error rates \(\{0.6\%,\,0.1\%,\,0.05\%\}\) and maximum BP iteration limits \(\{100,\,5{,}000\}\) (the original BB code paper used \(100{,}000\) iterations~\cite{bbcode}).
+Here, \(0.6\%\) lies below the BB code threshold, while \(0.1\%\) and \(0.05\%\) are values expected to be achievable in near-term hardware.
+Figure~\ref{fig:motivation}(a) shows the breakdown of decoding time between BP and OSD.
+At 0.6\%, limiting BP to 100 iterations causes OSD to dominate decoding time.
+In contrast, at 0.1\% and 0.05\%, BP remains the dominant cost even with 100 iterations.
+Increasing the BP limit to 5,000 reduces the frequency of OSD executions, making BP the primary contributor to runtime across all error rates.
+These results demonstrate that both the BP iteration limit and physical error rate critically determine the decoding time breakdown between BP and OSD.

-Through an additional set of experiments, we find that the BP iteration limit also has a strong impact on logical error rate.
-To quantify this, we consider the BB code at a physical error rate of $0.6\%$ and measure the $Z$‑side logical error rate under BP‑OSD decoding for various code distances and configured maximum iteration for BP.
-For each data point, we performed over 200,000 trials, with the decoding cycle set equal to the code distance.
-As shown in Figure~\ref{fig:Logical_Iteration}), we can see aggressive early termination of BP sacrifices the quality of its output and leads to a significant increase in logical error rate.
+We further study the impact of the configured maximum number of BP iterations on logical error rate.
+Although we present results at a physical error rate of 0.6\%, with the decoding cycle set equal to the code distance, we observe the same trend across other physical error rates.
+As shown in Figure~\ref{fig:motivation}(b), aggressive early termination of BP significantly increases the logical error rate.

-The key takeaway is that, in practice, we should appropriately increase the BP iteration limit to reduce logical errors— doing so shifts most of the decoding time back to BP.
-This trade-off motivates our work, which aims to cut down BP's workload and meaningfully reduce overall decoding time.